 - (a) Stock Issuable.
 The maximum number of shares of Stock reserved and available for issuance under the Plan shall be 3,000,000.
-For purposes of this limitation, the shares of Stock underlying any Awards which are forfeited, cancelled, expire, or satisfied without the issuance of Stock or otherwise terminated (other than by exercise) shall be added back to the shares of Stock available for issuance under the Plan.
-Any shares of Stock tendered by Plan participants as full or partial payment to the Company upon exercise of Stock Options, shares of Stock reserved for issuance upon the grant of SARs to the extent the number of reserved shares exceeds the number of shares of Stock actually issued upon exercise of the SARs, and shares of Stock withheld by, or otherwise remitted to, the Company to satisfy a Plan participant's tax withholding obligations upon the exercise of Awards or upon any other payment or issuance of shares of Stock under the Plan shall not be added back to the shares of Stock available for issuance under the Plan.
+For purposes of this limitation, the shares of Stock underlying any Awards which are forfeited, cancelled or satisfied without the issuance of Stock or otherwise terminated (other than by exercise) shall be added back to the shares of Stock available for issuance under the Plan.
+Any shares of Stock tendered by Plan participants as full or partial payment to the Company upon exercise of Stock Options, shares of Stock reserved for issuance upon the grant of SARs to the extent the number of reserved shares exceeds the number of shares of Stock actually issued upon exercise of the SARs, and shares of Stock withheld by, or otherwise remitted to, the Company to satisfy a Plan participant's tax withholding obligations upon the exercise of Awards or upon any other payment or issuance of Stock under the Plan shall not be added back to the shares of Stock available for issuance under the Plan.
 Subject to such overall limitation, shares of Stock may be issued up to such maximum number pursuant to any type or types of Award; provided, however, that Stock Options and SARs with respect to no more than 600,000 shares of Stock may be granted to any one individual participant during any one calendar year period.
 The shares available for issuance under the Plan may be authorized but unissued shares of Stock or shares of Stock reacquired by the Company and held in its treasury. - (b) Changes in Stock.
-If, as a result of any reorganization, recapitalization, reclassification, stock dividend, stock split, reverse stock split or other similar change in the Company's capital stock, the outstanding shares of Stock are increased or decreased or are exchanged for a different number or kind of shares or other securities of the Company, or additional shares or new or different shares or other securities of the Company or other non-cash assets are distributed with respect to such shares of Stock or other securities, the Administrator shall make appropriate adjustments in (i) the maximum number of shares reserved for issuance under the Plan, (ii) the number of Stock Options and SARs that can be granted to any one individual participant, (iii) the number and kind of shares or other securities subject to any then outstanding Stock Option and SAR Awards under the Plan, and (iv) the price for each share subject to any then outstanding Stock Options and SARs under the Plan, without changing the aggregate exercise price (i.e., the exercise price multiplied by the number of Stock Option or SARs, as applicable) as to which such Stock Options or SARs remain exercisable.
+If, as a result of any reorganization, recapitalization, reclassification, stock dividend, stock split, reverse stock split or other similar change in the Company's capital stock, the outstanding shares of Stock are increased or decreased or are exchanged for a different number or kind of shares or other securities of the Company, or additional shares or new or different shares or other securities of the Company or other non-cash assets are exercise price (i.e., the exercise price multiplied by the number of Stock Option or SARs, as applicable) as to which such Stock Options or SARs remain exercisable.
 The adjustment by the Administrator shall be final, binding and conclusive.
 No fractional shares of Stock shall be issued under the Plan resulting from any such adjustment, but the Administrator in its discretion may make a cash payment in lieu of fractional shares.